himanshu-pandey-git/KReplica/README.md

 No. KReplica actually cleans the build folder at the start of each run (which ensures no stale data).
 To ensure that nested contextuals work, KReplica uses two-pass compilation.
-Prior to the main compilation, stub files of all `Replicate.Model` declarations, which can be referenced (and overwritten) during the main compilation phase.
+Prior to the main compilation, stub files of all `Replicate.Model` declarations, which is then deleted to avoid a redeclaration error.

 ### Why do all the examples use the private keyword (private interface)?